-Our Board of Directors may from time to time make calls upon shareholders for any amounts unpaid on their Class A Ordinary Shares or Class B Ordinary Shares in a notice served to such shareholders at least 14 days prior to the specified time and place of payment.
+Our Board of Directors may from time to time make calls upon shareholders for any amounts unpaid on their Class A Ordinary Shares or Class B Ordinary Shares for the issue price in a notice served to such shareholders at least 14 days prior to the specified time and place of payment.
 The shares that have been called upon and remain unpaid on the specified time are subject to forfeiture.